mr-konst-nik/interviewDemo/README.md

 ## Description
-Examples of my fast coding for job interviews.
+Example of REST API for job interviews.
-(Production ready code looks some different).

 ## Starting
 Start application in docker container.